rcdd/QR_Read_Attract/README.md

-# Ionic 2 QRScanner Sample Application
+# QRScanner by Attract

-This is a sample Barcode Scanner application built on [Ionic 2](https://github.com/driftyco/ionic) and that uses [Ionic Native](https://github.com/driftyco/ionic-native)
+This is a QRScanner application built on [Ionic 2](https://github.com/driftyco/ionic) and that uses [Ionic Native](https://github.com/driftyco/ionic-native)

 ## Setup